jonaphin/grouple/README.md

 # Grouple

-Inspired by Google Plus Circles, Grouple aims at simplifying the creation of groupings, in the form of circless.
+Inspired by Google Plus Circles, Grouple aims at simplifying the creation of groupings, in the form of circles.

 ## Getting Started
 Download the [production version][min] or the [development version][max].